ntop/ntopng/doc/nedge/src/captive_portal.rst

 be able to access the Internet upon acceptance of the presented terms and conditions.

+The *Device Identifier* specifies how new devices authenticating to the captive portal will be added to the corresponding user.
+Usually it's desiderable to add the devices via their MAC address as it's bound to a specific device.
+However, when the devices are connected to a router (not a simple switch, the router is their default gateway) before reaching the nEdge device, their MAC address will be hidden by the router MAC address and nEdge will always see the same MAC address, so the captive portal would be useless.
+In this case the IP based identification should be used, so that the IP address is used in place of the MAC.
+This assumes each device has it's own fixed IP, so it won't work properly with DHCP.

 .. figure:: img/captive_portal_informative.png
   :align: center
   :alt: Informative Captive Portal Page